MarcSkovMadsen/awesome-streamlit/README.md

 This project will consist of 3 things

-- A [list](https://github.com/MarcSkovMadsen/awesomestreamlit#awesome-resources) of Awesome Streamlit resources.
+- A [list](https://github.com/MarcSkovMadsen/awesome-streamlit#awesome-resources) of Awesome Streamlit resources.
 See below.
-- An [article](https://github.com/MarcSkovMadsen/awesomestreamlit/blob/master/AWESOMESTREAMLIT.md) on the vision of how awesome Streamlit is.
+- An [article](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/awesome-streamlit.md) on the vision of how awesome Streamlit is.
-- An Awesome Streamlit Application to illustrate and share the knowledge of how Awesome Streamlit is.
-Of course it will be built in Streamlit.
+- An **Awesome Streamlit Application** to accompany the article and to illustrate and share the knowledge of how Awesome Streamlit is.
+  - Of course it will be built in Streamlit.

 ## Awesome Resources